jasonwcc/learntocisco/CCNA Exams important Notes.md

 - used by small to medium size companies

 Controller-Based Networking
-- centralized configuraiton, monitoring, management
+- centralized configuration, monitoring, management
 - leverage controllers to handle network management and configurations
 - automation of devices (networks) and services
 - like Cisco DNA Center